dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 ## Goals

 - Teach the ILLink Roslyn analyzer to treat `IsDynamicCodeCompiled` as a guard for `RequiresDynamicCodeAttribute`
-- Allow libraries to define their own feature guard propertiesu
+- Allow libraries to define their own feature guard properties

   Libraries should be able to introduce their own properties that can act as guards for `RequiresDynamicCodeAttribute`, or for other features that might produce warnings in the analyzer